-Maps Use diagrams or maps to add context to your project.
+Maps Use diagrams or maps to add context, if relevant.
 "Good images of the project were key.
 It made creating flyers, posters and social media posts much easier and more successful.
 We would definitely suggest getting good photographers on board to help promote your campaign."
-"You can embed videos into your description to showcase other aspects of your project."
+"You can embed images into your description to showcase other aspects of your project."

-Creating your video It's becoming more and more important for organisations, charities and businesses to use video to connect with their Crowd.
-Stay ahead of the curve and create something bespoke for your Crowdfunder project.
+Creating your video It's becoming more and more important for projects to use video to connect with their Crowd.
+Stay ahead of the curve and create something bespoke for your pitch.
 It doesn't have to be professionally made, shooting it with your phone or camera is fine!